wp-plugins/footer-putter/readme.txt

 == Upgrade Notice ==

-= 1.8 =
+= 1.9 =
-* Optional - Option to use HTML5 microdata for Organization in accordance with Google recommendations.
+* Optional - Added title to Footer Trademarks Widget, improved control over use on landing pages and better documentation

 == Links ==